jlparkI/AntPack/docs/numbering_background.rst

 "tweaking" performed by some other tools is unnecessary.
 It's also easy to build into a Python-based workflow: create an e.g. ``SingleChainAnnotator`` class and use it to annotate any sequences or fasta files you like.

+``SingleChainAnnotator`` also provides functionality for extracting specific CDRs and framework regions and for merging numbering for many sequences of different lengths (convenient if you are trying to convert your sequences to a fixed-length array, e.g. as input to a gradient boosted trees algorithm).